zero trust network design

 Its prime use was to increase performance.
 However, it was used for security in what we know as traditional zone-based networking.
 The segments in zone-based networks are too large and often have different devices with different security levels and requirements.

-The smaller microperimeters reduce the attack surface and limit the need for excessive access to all ports and protocols or all applications.
+B. Reduce the attack surface: The smaller micro perimeters reduce the attack surface and limit the need for excessive access to all ports and protocols or all applications.
 These individualized “virtual perimeters” encompass only the user, the device, and the application.
-They are created and are specific to the session and then closed again when the session is over or if there is a change in the risk level and the device or user needs to perform setup authentication.
+They are created and specific to the session and then closed again when it is over or if the risk level changes and the device or user needs to perform setup authentication.

 Traditional network solutions provide coarse-grained network segmentation based on someone’s IP address.
 However, someone’s IP address is not a good security hook and does not provide much information about user identity.
 SASE enables the creation of microsegmentation based on user-defined controls, allowing a 1-to-1 mapping, unlike with a VLAN, where there is the potential to see everything within that VLAN.